nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ## The Taxonomy of Permission Policy

-Permission policy semantics can be broken into several orthogonal behavior patterns.
+Permission policy semantics can be broken down into several orthogonal behavior patterns.
 The concrete policy can be expressed as a combination of those behaviors.
 The standard itself cannot enforce and/or validate the particular permission policy implementation, but the proposed taxonomy framework can guide the implementation of permission